-- 1. Items to be screened from view: trash receptacles, utility meters, HVAC equipment, fuel or propane tanks, showers, equipment, small vehicles, materials and supplies, TV satellite dishes or other communication devices, and fire pits. - 2.
-Screening is to be of design, height, material, and color compatible to the dwelling. - 3.
-Service Yards must not be free standing. - 4.
+- 1. Location(s) and size of service yards shall be indicated on final approved drawings.
+Any changes or additions must be submitted to the ARC for approval before proceeding. - 2.
+Items to be screened from view: trash receptacles, utility meters, HVAC equipment, fuel or propane tanks, showers, equipment, small vehicles, materials and supplies, TV satellite dishes or other communication devices, and fire pits. - 3.
+Screening is to be of design, height, material, and color compatible to the dwelling. - 4.
+Service Yards must not be free standing. - 5.
 Propane tanks must be buried or screened.